 Better than most other pen-liners

-Some times products isn't worth their price, that has been my experience with a some higher end products.
+Some times products aren't worth their price, that has been my experience with some higher end products.
 This is way cheaper than any of the Milani and Maybelline pen-liners, and actually much better.
-The last Milani liner i had dried out in a month with only a few uses :/ My first pen-liner from Maybelline lasted me nearly a half year, but the pigmentation was bad.
-Now i just got the new pen-liner MasterPrecise, because my Jordana Pen-liner has gotten a bit dry, after everyday use for around 5 months.
+The last Milani liner I had dried out in a month with only a few uses :/ My first pen-liner from Maybelline lasted me nearly a half year, but the pigmentation was bad.
+Now I just got the new pen-liner MasterPrecise, because my Jordana Pen-liner has gotten a bit dry, after everyday use for around 5 months.
 I already miss using the FabuLiner, it's soo good, and so black, and amazingly long wearing.
 I'll get another one soon, because the Maybelline MasterPrecise isn't nearly as good as the FabuLiner.

 I'll recommend this for all, because of the price, quality and how easy it is to use :)

 Recently discovered this little gem...

 My problem with felt-tip liners has always been that the VERY tip of the felt tends to carry less and less of the actual product with time...I haven't experienced that yet with this one.
 For $1.99 @ Walgreens, i'm a happy camper :)